-Guardians for boarding or overseas pupils
+Guardians of overseas pupils

 If a school makes arrangements for finding a guardian for an overseas pupil, it takes on the full welfare responsibility for the arrangements it makes.
 All adult members of the host family (i.e. over 16) should undergo the same recruitment checks as staff.
-A nominated member of staff should monitor arrangements regularly (regulations regarding lodgings also apply).
+A nominated member of staff should monitor arrangements regularly.